AdHive Price Reaches $0.0006 on Exchanges (ADH)

 AdHive Token Profile

-AdHive (ADH) is a token.
-It launched on April 10th, 2018.
+AdHive is a token.
+Its genesis date was April 10th, 2018.
 AdHive’s total supply is 392,000,000 tokens and its circulating supply is 131,376,614 tokens.
-AdHive’s official message board is medium.com/@AdHiveTV.
+AdHive’s official website is adhive.tv.
+The official message board for AdHive is medium.com/@AdHiveTV.
 The Reddit community for AdHive is /r/AdhiveTv and the currency’s Github account can be viewed here.
 AdHive’s official Twitter account is @AdhiveTv and its Facebook page is accessible here.
-AdHive’s official website is adhive.tv.

 AdHive Token Trading

-AdHive can be purchased on these cryptocurrency exchanges: IDEX, HitBTC and Liquid.
-It is usually not currently possible to buy alternative cryptocurrencies such as AdHive directly using U.S. dollars.
-Investors seeking to trade AdHive should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+AdHive can be bought or sold on these cryptocurrency exchanges: IDEX, HitBTC and Liquid.
+It is usually not possible to buy alternative cryptocurrencies such as AdHive directly using US dollars.
+Investors seeking to acquire AdHive should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy AdHive using one of the exchanges listed above.

 Receive News & Updates for AdHive Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AdHive and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.